About

 These challenges also affect children, increasing the risk of:

-• Serious illnesses in infancy (e.g., diarrhoea, asthma, infections)
+- Serious illnesses in infancy (such as diarrhoea, asthma, and infections)

-Many of these issues carry significant economic consequences for governments, families, and society through healthcare costs, productivity losses, and reduced quality of life.
+Many of these issues have significant economic consequences for governments, families, and society through healthcare costs, lost productivity, and reduced quality of life.

-Cost evidence generated by the Cost Calculator Tool highlights the scale of these impacts.
+Cost evidence from the Cost Calculator Tool shows the scale of these impacts.
 It shows how costs fall on governments, individuals, and communities, and how they relate to the wellbeing of mothers and children.
-By illustrating the cost of inaction and the potential savings from prevention and early treatment, these findings can be especially powerful in settings with limited investment.
+By showing the cost of inaction and the potential savings from prevention and early treatment, these findings can inform investment decisions in settings with limited resources.